Unleash/unleash-rust-sdk/README.md

 # Unleash API client for Rustlang

-[Unleash](https://unleash.github.io) is a feature flag API system.
-This is a client for it to facilitate using the API to control features in Rust programs.
+[Unleash](https://unleash.github.io) is a private, secure, and scalable [feature management platform](https://www.getunleash.io/) built to reduce the risk of releasing new features and accelerate software development.
+This Rust SDK is designed to help you integrate with Unleash and evaluate feature flags in Rust programs.

+You can use this client with [Unleash Enterprise](https://www.getunleash.io/pricing?utm_source=readme&utm_medium={{language}}) or [Unleash Open Source](https://github.com/Unleash/unleash).

 ## Client overview